James Grigson: Kerry Max Cook

-Cameron Todd Willingham case
+Cameron Todd Willingham

 In 1991, Cameron Todd Willingham was accused of the capital murder of his three children due to arson.
 Grigson testified that Willingham was an incurable sociopath despite having never met him.
 His testimony helped prosecutors secure the death penalty, but Willingham's guilt has since been called into question due to modern fire science and a witness recantation.
 Willingham was executed in 2004 at the age of 36 years old.

+Jeffery Lee Wood

+In 1998, Jeffery Lee Wood was tried for capital murder under the Texas law of parties.
+Based on a hypothetical question and without having evaluated Wood, Grigson testified that Wood posed a future threat to society, which subsequently resulted in a death sentence for Wood.

+At the time of Grigson's testimony, he had been expelled from the American Psychiatric Association and the Texas Society of Psychiatric Physicians for ethical violations in his court testimonies.
+Wood had no prior felonies or history of violent crime prior to his arrest, and evidence excluded in court supports his claim that he was acting under duress during the robbery.
+As of 2025, Wood remains on death row with no scheduled date of execution.

+Other defendants

+Executed defendants whose cases Grigson testified in include Aaron Lee Fuller, Bernard Eugene Amos, David Lee Holland, David Wayne Stoker, Gayland Charles Bradford, Gerald Wayne Tigner, Gregory Lynn Summers, Hai Hai Vuong, Jack Wade Clark, James Edward Clayton, John Glenn Moody, John Russell Thompson, John Thomas Satterwhite, Mack Oran Hill, Noble Mays Jr., Patrick Fitzgerald Rogers, Samuel Christopher Hawkins, Thomas Andy Barefoot, and William Hamilton Little.
+Michael Dewayne Johnson killed himself than 15 hours before his scheduled execution in 2005.

 Expulsion

-In 1995, Grigson was expelled by the American Psychiatric Association and the Texas Society of Psychiatric Physicians for unethical conduct.
-The APA stated that Grigson had violated the organization's ethics code by "arriving at a psychiatric diagnosis without first having examined the individuals in question, and for indicating, while testifying in court as an expert witness, that he could predict with 100 per cent certainty that the individuals would engage in future violent acts".
-Grigson unsuccessfully sued the APA to block his expulsion.
+Grigson was reprimanded on two occasions in the early 1980s by the American Psychiatric Association, and in 1995, he was expelled from both the American Psychiatric Association and the Texas Society of Psychiatric Physicians for unethical conduct.
+The American Psychiatric Association stated that Grigson had violated the organization's ethics code by "arriving at a psychiatric diagnosis without first having examined the individuals in question and for indicating while testifying in court as an expert witness that he could predict with one hundred percent certainty that the individuals would engage in future violent acts".
+Grigson unsuccessfully sued the American Psychiatric Association to block his expulsion.

 After Grigson's expulsion, the medical director of the American Academy of Psychiatry and the Law said that Grigson "oversteps the bounds of his professional competence" and that he was testifying in court about hypothetical situations containing insufficient detail for a sound professional opinion to be formed.

 Grigson officially retired from the psychiatric profession in 2003.

 Death

-Grigson died in Dallas in June 2004 from lung cancer.
+Grigson died in Dallas, Texas, in June 2004 from lung cancer.